albinkizh/albinkizh/README.md

 # 🤯 Hello!/Servus! <img src="https://github.com/wervlad/wervlad/assets/24524555/766d336d-b87d-44ba-807c-c51de2bc6b4d" width="28px" alt="👋"></h1>
+‎‎‎
 **`Junior App Dev/Applikations-Entwickler`**

 Im Albin Kizhakkedath, a Junior App Developer.
-Im currently learning the base knowledge of Javascript.
-Some other Programming Languages I know are Markdown, Python and C# pretty well.
+Im currently learning C++.
+Some other Programming Languages I know are F#, Javascript and C# pretty well.
 My Goal is to get better and make a living out of it in the future.
 I love to Code and learn new languages.
+Dont bother to notify if you need something from me :)

 ---